 Daytime Demand 129 Spaces (final parking demand) Nighttime Demand 101 Spaces (d) Residential Parking in Mixed Use .
 In mixed-use developments where the ground floor uses are within Parking Code 4 and other proposed uses are within Parking Code 1, an applicant shall only provide the minimum number of parking for the Parking Code 4 uses and add the required number of residential spaces to that amount.
 An applicant may apply for a Special Permit to the Board of Appeals to use more than the parking for Parking Code 4 uses in addition to the required residential spaces.
 In addition to the standard criteria for approving a Special Permit, the Board of Appeals shall only approve this application if it finds that a surplus of spaces on a particular site will benefit the neighborhood as a whole and the additional parking is essential to the viability of the proposed use.
 Applications for this Special Permit shall not require Full Site Plan Review.
-(2) Off-Site Parking: off-si rate from, or in conjunction with Shared Parking provisions, an applicant may us the parking to satisfy their parking requirements.
-As part of Site Plan Review, the cant shall provide the necessary information to comply with the following standard (a) Off-site parking shall be within five hundred (500) feet of the property for which it is being requested.
+(2) Off-Site Parking: off-s rate from, or in conjunction with Shared Parking provisions, an applicant may us ite parking to satisfy their parking requirements.
+As part of Site Plan Review, th cant shall provide the necessary information to comply with the following standards (a) Off-site parking shall be within five hundred (500) feet of the property for which it is being requested.
 For the purposes of determining the distance requirement, the measurement shall be taken in a straight line from the nearest corner of the off-street parking lot or parking structure to the nearest entrance to the associated principal building, structure or use on the property.
+Off-site parking may only be provided if the off-site lot has an excess number